faridisayev/Flask-Login-2FA/README.md

 I have also added recaptcha, rate limiting and CSRF tokens to my forms.
 In addition, forms with 2FA have additional token that expires in 2 minutes (120 seconds) and prompts user to log in again.

-# Setup
-In case you have downloaded the repo, create flask-run.sh to run the application smoothly. flask-run.sh should set up environmental variables which store sensitive data.
-You can find an example in the root directory.